mmistakes/minimal-mistakes/_posts/2024-01-26-cats-effect-parallelism.md

   - we will end up here with smth like `Vector("cats", "cats-effect", ... ,"fs2")`
 - for each repository, start fetching contributors in parallel and accumulate their contributions sequentially
   - So, if we have 3 repositories we will create 3 separate fibers and start accumulating paginated contributors sequentially until they are exhausted.
 It means that fiber A may take 500 millis, fiber B - 600 millis, fiber C - 300 millis.
 So, in total, we will have all results in 600 millis since it's based on fork-join algorithm.
-  - Unfortunately there is no clear way of parallelising fetching the contributors for repository because we don't know in advance how many contributors are there.
+  - Unfortunately there is no clear way of parallelising fetching the contributors for repository because we don't know in advance how many contributors there are.
 However, if you feel brave you can play with different ideas and also try parallelising that, e.g you can use `fibonacci` approach and issue N amount of request on each iteration until they are exhausted, more on that later.
 - group and sum contributions by contributor login
 - create a `Vector[Contributor]` instances sorted by contributions
 - generate a JSON response containing information about contributors and contributions
-- spit back the HTTP response with the JSON content
+- send back the HTTP response with the JSON content

 Let's begin!